-Those can hurt your SEO.
+These factors can hurt your SEO.
 Linking to irrelevant sites, having irrelevant keywords on the page can take you to a lower SERP position.

 Tips to Stop Comment Spam on Your WordPress Site

-In WordPress, settings related to comments are handled in the Settings -> DIscussion page.
+In WordPress, settings related to comments are handled in the Settings -> Discussion page.
 The first few tips for preventing comment spam are based on the settings on this page.